Skills for Community-Centered Libraries: A Webinar Series with the Free Library of Philadelphia

 Like many libraries across the nation, the Free Library of Philadelphia is undergoing a paradigm shift.
 Their extensive collections offer boundless discoveries, but increasingly their focus is not only on what is housed within their walls and on their servers, but how they are engaging with their communities.
 To address this shift and support staff, the Free Library of Philadelphia created the Skills for Community-Centered Libraries curriculum to train over 300 full-time library staff including Regional Coordinators, Administrative Librarians, Library Supervisors, Librarians, Library Assistants and Municipal Guards in community engagement skills.
 This curriculum, which was delivered through both in-person and online workshops, was also used by seven other library networks throughout the United States and Canada, in rural and urban communities, training 121 additional library staff.
 The staff and trainers at these libraries provided important contributions in evaluating and improving the Skills for Community-Centered Libraries curriculum: Coy Public Library (PA), Columbus Public Library (WI), Cleveland Public Library (OH), Hartford Public Libraries (CT), Multnomah County Library (OR), San Francisco Public Library (CA), and Halifax Public Libraries (NS).

-The curriculum, which will be made freely available this summer for all libraries to access and implement with their own staff, provides the opportunity to learn and practice the skills necessary to thrive as libraries evolve through the pandemic and beyond.
+The curriculum, which is now freely available for all libraries to access and implement with their own staff, provides the opportunity to learn and practice the skills necessary to thrive as libraries evolve through the pandemic and beyond.
 Through the workshops, staff have developed new skills in identifying neighborhood assets, facilitating community meetings, emerging neighborhood trends, and enhancing the library's community engagement initiatives.

 As a part of this training initiative, participants developed a project that utilized the knowledge gained during trainings.
 Several of these projects were featured in a wonderful blog series including, a gardening for kids program, an unforgettable gathering with members of the Muslim community (10% of Philadelphia’s population) focused on the Free Library of Philadelphia’s Rare Book Department’s collection of Islamic manuscripts, and a neighborhood photography workshop and art exhibit highlight the positive images of a neighborhood often associated with the opioid crisis.